lambdaclass/concrete/paper/evidence-carrying.typ

 = What Failed, and What It Taught Us

 Four things shaped the design, and three of them generalize past Concrete.
-The `partial def` opacity barrier blocked the first extraction-soundness attempt — Lean would not unfold the mutually recursive extractor — and forced the non-partial wrapper; the lasting lesson is that #emph[proof ergonomics, not logical expressiveness, is the bottleneck], since the binding limits throughout were a heartbeat budget on a 256-branch split and recursion-checker frictions, not missing power.
+The `partial def` opacity barrier blocked the first extraction-soundness attempt — Lean would not unfold the mutually recursive extractor — and forced a structural-recursion lift; the lasting lesson is that #emph[proof ergonomics, not logical expressiveness, is the bottleneck], since the binding limits throughout were a heartbeat budget on a 256-branch split and recursion-checker frictions, not missing power.
 Drift gates caught real attachment bugs early — a missing proof-table callee, hand-written spec mismatches — which is why we treat #emph[automatic revocation as the load-bearing feature]: without it, an attached proof is a comment that ages silently.
 And the toy `crypto_verify` was too weak to carry a crypto-adjacent story, which forced `constant_time_tag`; more generally, #emph[examples force the proof surface, not the reverse] — `fixed_capacity` forced functional array update and the bounded `while_step`, `constant_time_tag` forced `u8` bitwise reasoning.
 We grew the provable fragment from forcing examples rather than speculatively.

 = Cost of the Discipline